 If you have a person who takes care of your children, you should appreciate them any chance you get!
 None of us are made of money, so it’s understandable if you can’t afford to add them to your Christmas list.

-When I was working my husband through college and we had our daughter, I couldn’t even afford food, so I can relate, but I always came up with something as gifts for daycare provider.
+When I was working my husband through college and we had our daughter, I couldn’t even afford food, so I can relate, but I always came up with something as daycare provider gifts.
 She deserved it.

 She loved my baby and, in my book, that was the top of my priority list.
 Childcare workers work super hard.
 They clean up nasty messes.
 They get treated a lot of different ways by clients and they aren’t all nice.
 It is long hours, little profit, and a lot harder than you think!